tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 One subagent explores the dashboard component.
 Another subagent explores the data query.
 Another subagent explores the design components.
-However, the main agent writes the instruction up front, waits for the subagent to return, and reads only its summary - it does not see what exactly subagent saw.
+However, the main agent writes the instruction up front, waits for the subagent to return, and reads only its summary - it does not see what exactly the subagent saw.
 Claude Code cannot steer subagents mid-flight.
 Information learnt from one subagent cannot influence the research process of another subagent.
-This slows the overall research process, and likely incomplete because subagent do not talk to each other.
+This slows the overall research process, and is likely incomplete because subagents do not talk to each other.

 *What it should be.*
 The agent starts with a general instruction on what to do "add Export to CSV to the dashboard".
-The agent starts immediately starts multiple channels that investigates the different component.
+The agent immediately starts multiple channels that investigate the different components.
 One channel explores the dashboard component.
 You do not waste tokens explaining the situation to the subagent.
-Another channel, with the sample prefix, explores the data query.
+Another channel, with the same prefix, explores the data query.
-Another channel, with the sample prefix, explores the design components.
+Another channel, with the same prefix, explores the design components.
 Information learnt from one channel is immediately shared with another channel.
-With channel informed how the other channels are doing, the research process is faster and more complete.
+With each channel informed of how the other channels are doing, the research process is faster and more complete.
 For example, if it is discovered that we have similar data export functions for chat history, this information helps to inform the design components to use and the data queries to make.
 When the research is done, you also do not waste tokens writing the summary.